1900 All-America college football team

-The 1900 College Football All-America team is composed of college football players who were selected as All-Americans by various individuals who chose College Football All-America Teams for the 1900 college football season.
-The only two individuals who have been recognized as "official" selectors by the National Collegiate Athletic Association (NCAA) for the 1900 season are Walter Camp and Caspar Whitney, who had originated the College Football All-America Team eleven years earlier in 1889.
+The 1900 All-America college football team is composed of college football players who were selected as All-Americans by various individuals who chose All-America college football teams for the 1900 college football season.
+The only two individuals who have been recognized as "official" selectors by the National Collegiate Athletic Association (NCAA) for the 1900 season are Walter Camp and Caspar Whitney, who had originated the All-America college football team eleven years earlier in 1889.
 Camp's 1900 All-America Team was published in Collier's Weekly, and Whitney's selections were published in Outing magazine.